germainep/germainep/README.md

 I've been coding for about 3 years and I'm current attending Lambda School's Software Engineering program.
 I live a maker's lifestyle; "why buy what you can build"; is my mantra.
-If you would like to talk about building things and web development you can find me on [Twitter](https://twitter.com/G_as_in_Genius) or send my an email at me@germainep.com.
+If you would like to talk about building things and web development you can find me on [Twitter](https://twitter.com/G_as_in_Genius) or send me an email at me@germainep.com.

 <!--
 **germainep/germainep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.